KJC-GDSC/.github/profile/README.md

 ## About Us

-KJC GDSC is more than just a club; it's a hub of creativity, collaboration, and innovation.
-We're delighted to have you here.
-This readme file will provide you with essential information about our community and the teams that make it thrive.**
+At KJ-GDSC, we're not just a student club; we're a passionate community of future developers, designers, and innovators from Kristu Jayanti College.
+Our mission is to empower students with the knowledge, skills, and resources needed to thrive in the world of technology.

 ## Teams
 - ### DSA Team
     It is a group of dedicated problem solvers with a passion for **Data Structures and Algorithms**.
 Led by our captain, we aim to sharpen our coding skills, tackle complex challenges, and excel in competitive programming.
 Elevate your skills and conquer any coding challenge that comes your way.

 - ### BackEnd Team
     It is a group of skilled developers who specialize in building robust and scalable backend systems.
-Led by a experienced lead , we're committed to creating efficient server-side solutions that power applications and ensure seamless functionality.
+Led by an experienced lead , we're committed to creating efficient server-side solutions that power applications and ensure seamless functionality.

 - ### AppDev Team
     It is a group of passionate developers focused on creating innovative and user-friendly applications.
 Led by its visionary leader, we're dedicated to crafting mobile and web apps that deliver exceptional user experiences.
 Join us as we dive into the world of UI/UX design, front-end development, and mobile technologies.